TRIQS/dft_tools/doc/guide/conversion.rst

 :program:`DFTTools` contains also a light converter.
 It takes only one inputfile, and creates the necessary hdf outputfile for the DMFT calculation.
-The header of this input file has a defined format, an example is the following:
+The header of this input file has a defined format, an example is the following (do not use the text/comments in your input file):

 .. literalinclude:: images_scripts/case.hk